Santiago-Fae/Clone_Spotify/README.md

 # Clone_Spotify
- Um clone do site do Spotify
+A clone of the Spotify website
-- Site desenvolvido no Curso de desenvolvimento Web - UDEMY
+- Site developed in the Web Development Course - UDEMY